famsf/insights/src/la-prose.md

           text: The hothouse atmosphere of Paris produced what historian Roger Shattuck called “an atmosphere of perpetual collaboration,” a cross-disciplinary burgeoning of the avant-garde at a time when artists, poets, and musicians frequented the same cafes and saw one another regularly.
       - caption:
           id: c2p4-slide-2-caption
           brief: The avant-garde writer Max Jacob was one of Picasso’s earliest friends in Paris.
-Picasso spent the summer of 1910 in Cadaqués, Spain, where he made a series of etchings to illustrate Jacob’s Saint Matorel.
+Picasso spent the summer of 1910 in Cadaqués, Spain, where he made a series of etchings to illustrate Jacob’s <em>Saint Matorel</em>.
 They are among his greatest cubist prints.
-          text: "Pablo Picasso (artist), Henry Kahnweiler (publisher), Max Jacob (author), Paul Birault (printer), Les Presses Eugène Delâtre (printer), Saint Matorel by Max Jacob (Paris: Henry Kahnweiler, 1911), 1911.
+          text: "Pablo Picasso (artist), Henry Kahnweiler (publisher), Max Jacob (author), Paul Birault (printer), Les Presses Eugène Delâtre (printer), <em>Saint Matorel</em> by Max Jacob (Paris: Henry Kahnweiler, 1911), 1911.
 4 etchings (one with drypoint) on ivory laid Holland van Gelder paper; publisher's device on title page after a woodcut by Andre Derain; quarter leather with decorated Japanese paper covers, gold lettering on spine; decorated Japanese paper endpapers; original wrappers bound in, object: 267 x 200 mm (10 1/2 x 7 7/8 in.).
 FAMSF, The Reva and David Logan Collection of Illustrated Books, 2000.200.59.1-4"
         components:
         - template: "@molecules/Picture/Picture.html.twig"
           srcset: